nelleexe/event-registration-platform/README.md

 # online-platform-Event-Academy-
-Online platform for registering participants for university events
+An online platform for registering participants for university events, created for the Yu.
+A. Spiridonov State Educational Institution "Arts Gymnasium under the Head of the Komi Republic."